 Before you get all worked up, here’s some good news.
-Stepping down from an X16 to an X8 slot, you don’t get half the performance despite the amount of bandwidth lost.
+Stepping down from an x16 to an x8 slot, you don’t get half the performance despite the lost bandwidth.

-In most cases, you’ll only end up with just a tiny difference in FPS compared to running the same on an X16 slot.
+In most cases, you’ll only end up with a tiny difference in FPS compared to running the same on an x16 slot.

-Others, show that you can have some performance drop while using certain software like video editing software particularly with 4k footage.
+Others show you can perform poorly using specific software like video editing, particularly with 4K footage.

-With this in mind, you can rest easy that for most casual gamers, using an X8 slot for your GPU will work just fine.
+With this in mind, you can rest easy for most casual gamers.
+Using an x8 slot for your GPU will work fine.

-GamerNexus.com also had conducted a study on this matter.
+GamerNexus.com also conducted a study on this matter.
 They concluded that the performance drop is minimal.

-More on this here: Why is Second x16 Slot in SLI PCIe x8?
+Also Read: Why is the Second x16 Slot in SLI PCIe x8?

 How To Know Which PCIe Slots You Have?